Moiz005/Moiz005/README.md

 - 👋 Hi, I’m @Moiz005
 - I am currently studying in Fast university
 - I have learned HTML, CSS and Bootstrap
-- 🌱 I’m currently increasing my skills in other web technologies like React JS and flutter
+- 🌱 I’m currently increasing my skills in other web technologies like JS and flutter
 - 📫 Contact : moizamar777@gmail.com

 <!---